sammancoaching/website/_learning_hours/devops/github_actions.md

 is to add a CI flow to this repo that does at least some basic verification of the code.

+Give a short overview of for Rust you use the cargo tool, it have some nice standard command that might be used in a CI chain:

+* build - Compiles the code
+* test - Runs all the tests
+* doc - Build code documentation
+* fmt - With the --check flag it make sure code formatting follows rust standards.
+* clippy - The rust static code analyser

 #### Tips on steps that might be usefull

 * Create a simple CI flow: